 There are several ways to cancel playing a song without cheats:

 Interestingly, by going in your boat and playing the Ballad of Gales you will also cancel map glitch.
-You will not be warped away, and the warp screen will appear when you next enter a loading zone (this is also true if you only have death storage and not song storage), even if not on your boat, and even in cutscenes.
+You will not be warped away, and the warp screen will appear when you next enter a loading zone (this is also true if you only have death storage and not text cancel), even if not on your boat, and even in cutscenes.
 However, the warp prompt doesn't do anything.

 Also called Shrodinger's Text Variant 2.
 This glitch involves the bomb house door text, which has the property that it doesn't disappear and replaces any text that pops up on screen.